puran44/asbuilt/README.md

 # Asbuilt

-**AI email assitant for email providers that do not natively have one**
+**AI email assistant for email providers that do not natively have one**

 Gmail and Outlook are adding AI features.
 Yahoo, AOL, and the many other IMAP-based providers that small businesses (specifically construction) still rely on mostly are not.
 Asbuilt connects to any IMAP inbox, organizes years of email into clean project records, and answers plain-English questions with citations back to the original emails.